README

 - Creates archives (ZIP for Windows, tar.gz for others)

-- No complex configuration files
+- No complex configuration files (for simple projects)

 - Just uncomment platforms in platforms.txt to build for them